Learn more about the latest version of TRiA here.

-In my last post, I talked about the difference between cloud management and cloud governance.
-In a nutshell, cloud governance defines the structure within which those who have the day-to-day responsibility for managing the environment must operate.
-If you missed that post, you can access it here: Cloud Governance vs. Cloud Management.
+In my last article, I talked about the difference between cloud management and cloud governance.
+Essentially, cloud governance defines the structure within which those who have the day-to-day responsibility for managing the environment must operate.

 Back to TRiA.
 Each compliance pack is aggregated into a dashboard that the compliance manager can use to get a high-level view of compliance.
 These compliance packs are comprised of a series of what we call “insights,” so named because they give you specific insights into your environment based on that compliance standard.
 In the blue box within each compliance pack, you can see the number of insights it contains.

 If you click on one of these packs, you can drill down into the details.
 In this example below, we clicked on the SOC 2 compliance pack.

 Without going into this screen field by field, I’ll point out a couple of things the compliance managers in the audience have probably already noticed.
 First, we show which compliance rules the insight applies to.
 If your organization is still coming up to speed on a regulation or a specific rule, this information can be incredibly helpful.
 Of course, the most important information on this screen is undoubtedly the green and red circles that show which of these insights need attention.

 To the far right of the screen, you can also see the number of resources this alert applies to.
 If I click on that, I can drill down to see which specific resources these are.
 If you have hundreds of resources under an insight, this additional information can significantly speed up resolution.
 (Creating resource groups using TRiA’s tagging functionality helps as well.)